 Real estate is one of our main areas of focus at Scribner Law, PC.
 The firm has frequently represented real estate developers in purchases, loans, obtaining local government approvals, drafting CC&Rs, exploring public utility options, and all other aspects of the business.
 In addition to representing developers, this firm represents clients in all other aspects of real estate, including title and boundary disputes, lien disputes, evictions, foreclosures, contract litigation.
 In real estate matters, we understand that time is money, and our approach is to help you find the quickest and least expensive solution to your problem.

-What Types Of Real Estate Cases Do You Handle?
+What Types of Real Estate Matters Do You Handle?

 It comes down a lot, in those situations, to working with the title company to make the lender happy so the lender will finance the buyer.

-Why Does Someone Need An Experienced Attorney To Handle A Real Estate Case?
+Why Does Someone Need to Work with an Experienced Real Estate Attorney?

 I personally have been doing real estate transactions for nearly 30 years.
 I have worked with many developers and general contractors and have probably helped develop 3,000 residential lots in this valley.
 With each transaction, whether you’re buying or selling, you really can’t pick up on all of those potential issues without a lot of experience.
 What sets us apart is there are very few attorneys that even understand the development process or the complexity of working through some of those issues with title work, and having done so much of it, there are very few things that can surprise us.

 As part of our real estate practice, we also practice landlord-tenant law.
 We provide Landlords eviction services for special flat rates if the eviction is a residential, rent-based eviction.
 We also provide single consultations to tenants who have questions about their rental agreements and legal rights.

 Read our articles about Real Estate Law here!

 If you have any questions or concerns about the law, please don’t hesitate to contact us or visit our Frequently Asked Questions page.